Choosing the right prizes for a marketing competition

 The different types of in-store competitions

-Depending on the target and budget, companies organising an in-store competition can choose from different approaches.
-Here are ideas for in-store competitions to inspire you.
+Depending on the brand universe, target audience and budget, companies wishing to organise an in-store competition can choose from a range of different approaches.

 Random drawing at the checkout or at the point of purchase

-The brand can integrate a marketing game application (such as a wheel of fortune or a one-armed bandit) directly into its shopping terminals.
+The brand can also integrate a marketing game application (such as a wheel of fortune or a one-armed bandit) directly into its shopping terminals.

 interactive terminals